art

 Kyiv War Museum

-The exhibition project “ENKEL:INNEN” at the Kunstverein KunstHaus Potsdam brings together granddaughters of Nazi perpetrators and Jewish granddaughters with family ties to the Shoah.
+The exhibition project “ENKEL:INNEN” at the Kunstverein KunstHaus Potsdam brings together Jewish and Non-Jewish (great)granddaughters both with family ties to the Shoah.
 In the context of their group grant at Schloss Wiepersdorf the artists are investigating their individual and collective approaches to their transgenerational trauma in art.

 Their collaboration emerged as a process of meeting through the sensuality of the material—finding a common language that transcends the limitations of spoken word.
 Their associations are highly personal and deeply contextual.
 As artists from two countries living through the experience of war very differently, they engage with the material in ways that reflect their own experiences of fragmentation and resilience.
 Their art speaks to this shared exploration, where differences of language, culture, and identity fade into the background as their collaboration becomes an independent perspective, joining the two.